daniilsjb/chip-8/README.md

 ## Programs

 Plenty of programs have been written for CHIP-8, and many of them are available on the public domain.
 This repository includes some ROMs that were found [here](https://github.com/kripod/chip8-roms).
+If you'd like to write a program of your own, refer to the resources above for the list of available instructions.

 ## Building